ryzenboi98/weather-api/README.md

 If you want to test it out locally, you can build the application using the **Docker** guide provided in the **Docker Setup** section

 ## What does the Weather API offers?
-This Weather API was built for users to search for any location and obtain the current weather information, as well as hourly and daily weather information up to 7 days.
+This Weather API was built for users to search any location and obtain the current weather information, as well as hourly and daily weather information up to 7 days.

 All this data is obtained from the [OpenWeather](https://openweathermap.org/api) open source API.